![]() |

-The Virtual Wall is not a complete listing of all Vietnam casualties; there are several sites which already provide that service, including www.no-quarter.org.
-Each name on our index pages leads to a memorial for that person, a memorial written by someone who had a personal connection to the man or woman being remembered
+Each name on the index pages of The Virtual Wall leads to a memorial for that person, a memorial written by someone who had a personal connection to the man or woman being remembered

 History of The Virtual Wall

-The Virtual Wall was opened by Jim Schueckler, a Vietnam (War) veteran who founded The Virtual Wall Association.
-Several persons who served in Vietnam, both civilian and military, and several persons with friends or relatives killed in Vietnam have served on its advisory board.
+The Virtual Wall was opened by Jim Schueckler, a Vietnam (War) veteran who founded The Virtual Wall Association (later renamed www.VirtualWall.org, Ltd.) Several persons who served in Vietnam, both civilian and military, and several persons with friends or relatives killed in Vietnam have served on its advisory board.
 The concept of internet memorials to Vietnam War casualties was first used on the web site of the Friends of the Vietnam Veterans Memorial, (an organization that no longer exists) and on the Vietnam Veterans Home Page.
 The leaders of those web sites served on the board and helped to create this web site dedicated solely to such memorials.

 In September, 1999 another Vietnam veteran, Kenneth Davis (CDR, U.S. Navy, retired: A6 "Intruder" bomber/navigator) joined The Virtual Wall volunteer team and has since made thousands of beautiful memorial pages and major improvements to www.VirtualWall.org.
 In December, 2001 Channing Prothro, a former Marine in the Combined Action Platoon program, joined as the third volunteer on The Virtual Wall.
 In the year 2000, Channing was the driver and site facilitator for one of the structures of The Moving Wall (tm) and is the webmaster of The Moving Wall's web site.
 These three volunteers work on The Virtual Wall from their homes in their spare time.
 Between them, they have about 70 friends named on The Wall.